 Questions to ask an agent.

-Preparing to purchase or offer.
+Preparing to buy or sell.

-How much will an agent expense you?
+How much will an agent cost you?

 How to Evaluate Realty Agents